dg1223/GangaGSOC2024/PROJECT.md

 I tested 33 LLMs (see [Appendix C: List of LLMs tested](#appendix-c-list-of-llms-tested)).

-The best model was **deepseek-coder-1.3b-instruct**.
+Based on quality of output, the best model was **deepseek-coder-1.3b-instruct**.
 It was consistently able to generate a perfect Python code snippet to approximate Pi using accept-reject simulation, generate another snippet to submit the Ganga job and also a wrapper bash script.

 While testing the models, I was also able to fine tune my prompt.